bitcointranscripts/bitcointranscripts/wasabi/research-club/knapsack-mixing.md

 It's in the code.
 It's this line.
 Basically, the idea is that you broadcast to all participants all the inputs, but you can also do that in a fashion that you don't know which input belongs to which participant.
-And then you can split your own outputs based on the all the inputs that you That you've seen without telling anybody all the outputs
+And then you can split your own outputs based on the all the inputs that you you've seen without telling anybody all the outputs

 Speaker 3: 00:23:32

-Yeah Sorry, where are you sharing the links?
+Yeah sorry, where are you sharing the links?

 Speaker 2: 00:23:36